wryandginger/esphome_zigbee_projects/zhatips.md

 * I have read there is a bug in ZHA that causes power reporting devices to flood the network with updates.
 Disable any of those you don't need/use.
 * Any sensor you are not using is just extra traffic that bogs down your network.
 * Most smart plugs and light bulbs (except Sengled) will work as a repeater, make sure you have a few in each room to strengthen your mesh.
-* Too many dedicated repeaters or the wrong kind of repeater can cause issues (Personally, I avoid using Tuya or Ikea repeater devices.)
+* Too many dedicated repeaters or the wrong kind of repeater can cause issues.
+(Personally, I avoid using Tuya or Ikea repeater devices.)
 The ESP32-H2 seems to work fine as a repeater, but its range isn't great.

 # Use Zigbee Groups for unresponsive lighting